 Eleanor Roosevelt wrote, "You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.
 You are able to say to yourself, 'I have lived through this horror.
-I can take the next thing that comes along."
+I can take the next thing that comes along.'"
 Human rights defenders face fear every day and find ways through it.
+Too many human rights defenders languish in prison because of their selfless and legitimate activities.